 The Browser Interface alerts the user whenever a Save or Refresh is required.
-When a Save is necessary, the Save Settings button changes color, and a Save Changes message displays in the message area on the right side of the screen, as shown in Figure 157.
+When a Save is necessary, the Send Settings button changes color (from green to gold), and a Save Changes message displays in the message area on the right side of the screen, as shown in Figure 186.
 Other notifications display in red text on the right side.